dmuth/nginxtop/README.md

 # Nginxtop

+UNIX top-like app for nginx (or Apache, if you wish) access logs.

 Every so often, a poorly behaved spammer or web crawler will hit one of the websites I manage, and proceed to load the same pages over and over, causing a resource issue and possibly even a Denial of Service.
 I got tired of this, so I built my own tool to determine